-The image explains the basic structure of the client-server structure.
-One or more devices (clients) connect to a server through a specific network.
+The basic structure of the client-server structure involves one or more devices connected to a server through a specific network.
 Every client can make a request from the graphical user interface (GUI) on their screens, and the server will produce the desired output, as long as both ends understand the instruction.
 Without getting too technical, the main processes taking place in a MySQL environment are the same, which are:

 - MySQL creates a database for storing and manipulating data, defining the relationship of each table.

 - Clients can make requests by typing specific SQL statements on MySQL.

 - The server application will respond with the requested information, and it will appear on the client’s side.